Farangi-Sazi: Aliquli Jabbadar

 Close copies of European prints are rare.
 Instead, his derivative works are often composites of elements taken from multiple sources.
 Per Habibi, his work is characterized by bright colors, a rejection of outline, and an avoidance of heavy contrasts.

 He also produced group portraits recording court ceremony & activities.
 Several are in the St. Petersburg Muraqqa.
+Many of his other art pieces remain in museums in Russia and the United States.